Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/960a5653-72aa-44ec-b377-c282f8025a2a)

+*Figure 1.
+Image of the search bar in windows 10 and also the windows button itself.
+Taken by self.*

 2: Hold down shift on your keyboard as you click on “Restart”.

 ![#2](https://github.com/user-attachments/assets/8e67974b-ed88-4a5d-b85a-da95b9a5fd3b)

+*Figure 2.
+Image of what happens after you click the windows button and that you must press restart.
+Taken by self.*

 3: You should now be presented with the “Advanced Startup” screen.
 Click on the “Troubleshoot” option.